 The Firefighting Foam Multidistrict Litigation (MDL) is Created

-With so many AFFF lawsuits pending in federal court, each AFFF lawsuit has been consolidated into one multidistrict litigation (MDL).
-Judge Richard M. Gergel in the United States Federal Court for the District of South Carolina is presiding as the judge in charge of the MDL.
 The purpose of an MDL is to consolidate all federal AFFF lawsuits that may have been filed in different circuits throughout the U.S. and bring them in front of one Judge to make discovery and pre-trial proceedings more efficient.

-While some may refer to the proceedings as an AFFF class action lawsuit, it is actually an MDL.
-In a class action lawsuit, all claimants allege the same or very similar injury.
 The various AFFF firefighting foam lawsuits involve a wide array of different cancers and medical issues arising from AFFF exposure.
-We are closely following this MDL as it progresses, and we will continue to share updates as they happen.
+We are closely following this MDL as it progresses and will continue to share updates as they happen.

 Bookmark this page and return often to learn the latest information and technical details about the pending firefighting foam AFFF lawsuit.